ProofDx/signature/index.md

 1. Hold Ctrl (Windows) or Command⌘ (Mac) to open [email-signature.html](https://htmlpreview.github.io/?https://github.com/ProofDx/signature/blob/gh-pages/email-signature.html) on a new tab in your browser.
     ![browser0](images/browser0.png)
 4. You should see a template like above in your browser.
 Select everything by using
-    - Windows: Ctrl + a
+    - Windows: Ctrl + A
-    - Mac: Command⌘ + a
+    - Mac: Command⌘ + A
     ![browser1](images/browser1.png)
 5. With everything selected, as shown above, copy it using Ctrl+C (Windows) or Cmd+C (Mac).
 6. Go to Gmail Settings, and then find Signature![setting0](images/setting0.png)